-Steven Byess is a passionate advocate for the arts, much sought after for his speeches on the arts, music, music education and general education.
-An important community leader, he has created and organized frequent and annual collaborations with numerous choruses, chamber music ensembles, and festivals of the arts.
-He also wrote, co-directed and is featured in a PBS presentation entitled Count On It!, which is designed for children grades K-3, and shows the correlation of music to mathematics.
-He is a conductor of the Carnegie Hall Weill Music Institute Link Up orchestral education concerts, performing in multiple US communities for over 15,000 children in 2013.
+Steven Byess is a passionate advocate for the arts, much sought after for his speeches on the arts, music, and education.
+An important community leader, he has created and organized collaborations with numerous choruses, chamber music ensembles, and festivals of the arts.
+He wrote, co-directed and is featured in a PBS presentation entitled Count On It!, which is designed for children grades K-3, and shows the correlation of music to mathematics.
+He is a conductor of the Carnegie Hall Weill Music Institute Link Up orchestral education concerts, performing in multiple US communities for over 60,000 children since 2013.

-Mr. Byess was chosen by Walt Disney World Entertainment to conduct the 2000 NFL E*TRADE® Superbowl Halftime show.
-The production had over 400 performers, including the Walt Disney World Millennium Orchestra, and international artists Phil Collins, Christina Aguilera, Enrique Iglesias, Toni Braxton, and Edward James Olmos, and was broadcast to over 900 million viewers worldwide.
+Mr. Byess was chosen by Walt Disney World Entertainment to conduct the 2000 NFL E*TRADE Superbowl Halftime show, featuring the Walt Disney World Millennium Orchestra, Phil Collins, Christina Aguilera, Enrique Iglesias, Toni Braxton, and Edward James Olmos, and was broadcast to over 900 million viewers worldwide.